-There are already plenty of positive reviews for Rollo Tomassi’s work, and many people who will visit this page already know of how his message can help.
+There are already plenty of positive reviews for Rollo Tomassi’s work, and many people who will visit this page already know how his work can help.

-For my part, believe I can provide more value by focusing on the criticism.
+For my part, I believe I can provide more value by focusing on the criticism.